 With Heidi’s guidance, I went on a personalized healing and elimination diet, to zero in on foods that might be contributing to my poor health due to allergies or sensitivities.
 The first month was rough, which she warned me would be the case.
 My body was detoxing.
 I was addicted to refined carbohydrates and sugar.
 But once I got through that, I started to feel better.

 Since then, I have never stopped feeling better.

 I eliminated all the problematic foods from my diet: gluten, dairy, sugar, anything GMO or processed — including corn and soy — and anything pumped with chemicals or antibiotics.
 It’s not a fad diet.
-It’s a way of eating that ditches ingredients that create inflammation in my body in favor of whole, real food.
+It’s a way of clean eating that ditches ingredients that create inflammation in my body in favor of whole, real food.
 I’ve upped the nutritional value of my diet immeasurably, although judicious use of supplements has helped, too.

 While working with Heidi, I’ve continued seeing my traditional practitioners.
 One of my doctors said to me recently, “I never imagined I’d ever see a patient transform their health this way.”

 Yet he never asked how I did it.
 He’s impressed by the lab results, but doesn’t seem to have any interest in learning what I did that might help his other patients.

 Fortunately, the mainstream is starting to recognize that Functional Medicine works.
 The Cleveland Clinic has opened a Center for Functional Medicine, which means this evidence-based, personalized approach will start reaching more and more Americans.